ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

   src="./images/address-aliasing-root-leaf-design.png"
       alt="The figure describes conceptually how (interoperability) messages from source to target chain utilize address aliasing.
 At the bottom an EVM based L1 is uni-directionally connected to three EVM based L2s -- A, B, and C -- each with an alias of L1 address + L1 Offset.
 In addition, A is uni-directionally connected to B with an alias of L1 address + L1 offset + A offset.
 B is uni-directionally connected to an EVM-based Layer 3 or L3 with an alias of L1 address + L1 offset + B offset signaling that the address is anchored on L1 via the L2 B. And finally D is uni-directionally connected to C via the alias L1 address + L1 offset + B offset plus D offset indicating the asset chain of custody from L1 to B to D to C."
   >
-  <figcaption>Figure 1: Root --> Leaf address aliasing concept using an chain immanent characteristics from L1 to L2 and L3 and back</figcaption>
+  <figcaption> Figure 1: Root &rarr; Leaf address aliasing concept using an chain immanent characteristics from L1 to L2 and L3 and back</figcaption>
 </figure>
 </div>
 -------